 a.
 Being an American

 i.
-Being proud to be an American often stems from upbringing and family members loving their country
+Being proud to be an American often stems from upbringing and members loving their country

 b.
 Becoming a Veteran